Using midPoint with Embedded Tomcat

 JDBC Drivers

-Currently, midPoint bundles only PostgreSQL JDBC driver.
-If one wants to deploy standalone midPoint with different database, then jdbc driver must be copied to midpoint.home/lib .
+Currently, midPoint bundles only the PostgreSQL JDBC driver.
+If you want to deploy a standalone midPoint with a different database, then the JDBC driver must be copied to midpoint.home/lib.

 Executable Jar Start/Stop

-Example command with minimum options (memory and midpoint.home configuration) using midpoint.war from dist/target folder:
+See an example command with minimum options (memory and midpoint.home configuration) using midpoint.war from the dist/target folder:

 Start command example